Ritvik-Keerthi/Ritvik-Keerthi-CSP4/TPT.md

 - Keylogger logs your keystrokes on your keyboard which is usually used to get a password.
 - Phishing: usually sent in emails, click on a link, and you're likely going to lose access of your computer.

+-Github Actions: PII that I've seen personally, is that my group includes our names, contact infor, and the school we attend currently.
+Personally I do not feel I am exposed on the internet, I don't have much to any PII on the internet, especially harmful PII.
+A good password would contain special characters, various capitilization, and would be fairly long.
+On the other hand, a bad password would be short, simple, and easy for others to guess.
+Another step thats  used to assist in authentication would be two-factor authentication.
+Symmetic encryption uses a single key(private), while asymmetric encryption uses 2 keys for cryptology.
+When we deploy private information, from the user and machine are encoded.
+Personally, I've never fallen for a phishing attempt, however I've seen many like emails from people pretending to be well known companies in order to get personal information frome me.

 ------------------------------------------------------------------------------------------
 [5.1 Beneficial and Harmful Effects](https://drive.google.com/file/d/1RXc68oLrmCTquHnKL4IQV9qIqkvJQb4L/view?usp=sharing)